pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

 ### 5. **Regular Player Features**
 - Coordinators retain all regular player features (registration, profile, etc.)
 - Can be assigned as captain for sports
-- Can participate in events (subject to participation limits)
+- Can participate in events (subject to registration rules)

 ---